RebelToolbox/RebelDocumentation/tutorials/3d/introduction_to_3d.rst

 3D is a little more difficult.
-The content needs to be created with special 3D tools (usually referred to as Digital Content Creation tools, or DCCs) and exported to an exchange file format to be imported in Godot.
+The content needs to be created with special 3D tools (usually referred to as Digital Content Creation tools, or DCCs) and exported to an exchange file format to be imported in Rebel Engine.
 This is required since 3D formats are not as standardized as images.

 DCC-created models
 ------------------

-..
-FIXME: Needs update to properly description Godot 3.x workflow (used to reference a non existing doc_importing_3d_meshes importer).

-There are two pipelines to import 3D models in Godot.
+There are two pipelines to import 3D models in the Rebel Editor.
 The first and most common one is by :ref:`doc_importing_3d_scenes`, which allows you to import entire scenes (just as they look in the DCC), including animation, skeletal rigs, blend shapes, etc.